10xdev4u-alt/fowcx/06_Unit2_Topic01_Frequency_Reuse.md

 >
 > **Key Takeaway:** Frequency reuse is the foundational concept that enables high capacity in cellular networks.
 It is a careful balancing act between maximizing the number of users and minimizing co-channel interference.

-This covers the fundamentals of Frequency Reuse.
-It's a super important topic, so let me know if anything is unclear or if you have any questions.

-Waiting for your confirmation to proceed to the next topic.
-Type 'next' or ask questions.